vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo/modules/10-fault-injection-with-istio/README.md

        res = requests.get(url, headers=headers, timeout=3.0)
    ```

    As we can see, the timeout is too low (three seconds), it cannot accommodate the delays of seven seconds.
 We must increase it.
-Also note that we could have removed the timeouts from the code and handle them by Istio route rules.
+Also note that we can remove the timeouts from the code to make it cleaner, and [handle the timeouts by Istio route rules](https://istio.io/docs/tasks/traffic-management/request-timeouts.html).

 1. Let's set the delay to two seconds and see that the current application can handle it:
    ```bash